-- 1. Click the region icon: Empty/Inclusive/Exclusive. - 2.
-Go to the Chip Canvas and click at the location where you want to create a region. - 3.
+1. Click the region icon: Empty/Inclusive/Exclusive.

+- 2. Go to the Chip Canvas and click at the location you want to create a region. - 3.
 Drag the mouse diagonally to draw a rectilinear shape for the size of the region you want.
-The region is named UserRegion1, 2, 3, and so on by default for Inclusive and Exclusive Regions, and EmptyRegion1, 2, 3, and so on by default for Empty Regions. - 4.
+The region is named UserRegion1, 2, 3 and so on by default for Inclusive and Exclusive Regions and EmptyRegion1, 2, 3 and so on by default for Empty Regions. - 4.
 (Optional) Right-click and select Rename to rename the region from the default name to a different name. - 5.
-Click Commit to save the changes.

-Note: When a user region and its boundary falls on top of a cluster boundary, the tool extends the region to include the cluster in the region.
+Click Commit to save the changes. - Note: When creating a user region and its boundary falls on top of a cluster boundary, the tool extends the region to include the cluster into the region.

-The Log window prints the message that PDC files are updated/written to reflect the changes you have made in Chip Planner.
+Note that Log Window prints out the message that PDC files are updated/written to reflect the changes you have made in Chip Planner.